tilt-dev/tilt.build/blog/_posts/2018-02-01-bazel-is-the-worst-build-system-except-for-all-the-others.md

 author: nick
 layout: blog
 title: "Bazel is the Worst Build System, Except for All the Others"
-subtitle: "The Go community sometimes argues about whether Go projects should use go build or bazel build."
 tags:
   - bazel
   - developer-tools